stoeps13/connections-doc/source/admin/customize/t_admin_profiles_specify_required_field.md

        </field>
     ```

+    !!! note
-    **Note:** These section identifiers also relate to the profileEdit.ftl display template as described in [Customizing edit display fields](t_admin_profiles_tbl_fields.md).
+    These section identifiers also relate to the profileEdit.ftl display template as described in [Customizing edit display fields](t_admin_profiles_tbl_fields.md).
 The display sections specified in the profileEdit.ftl file must correspond to the section name defined in the validator attributes.

 5. Define a label for the required field.
 To do so, make a note of the ID of the extension, which is the value after .extrattr. in the attribute definition for the field.